chof16/SDiagram/README.md

 - [VS Code](https://code.visualstudio.com/)
 - [yarn](https://yarnpkg.com/)

-Next, download or clone the repository and in the root execute the following commands:
+Next, download or clone the repository and in the root folder execute the following commands:

 ```bash
     npm run build